sca-secretary/sca-handbook/03_committees/03-06-04_edcomm-online-ed.md

 ## Responsibilities

 1. Collaborate with Education Committee Co-Chairs on webinar programming.

-   a.
-Receive and review webinar proposals with Education Committee Co-Chairs.
+- Receive and review webinar proposals with Education Committee Co-Chairs.
-   b.
-Formulate potential webinar topics with Education Committee Co-Chairs based on survey results, member input, and opportunity.
+- Formulate potential webinar topics with Education Committee Co-Chairs based on survey results, member input, and opportunity.
-   c.
-Contact and communicate with potential webinar presenters.
+- Contact and communicate with potential webinar presenters.
-   d.
-Schedule webinars.
+- Schedule webinars.

 2. Plan logistics and serve as the day-of webinar point person.

-   a.
-Work with presenters to create webinar scripts.
+- Work with presenters to create webinar scripts.
-   b.
-Rehearse webinars with presenters and test webinar software.
+- Rehearse webinars with presenters and test webinar software.
-   c.
-Serve as day-of point person, introducing and coordinating presenters, managing questions and chats, and addressing any technical issues.
+- Serve as day-of point person, introducing and coordinating presenters, managing questions and chats, and addressing any technical issues.
-   d.
-Provide Education Committee Co-Chairs with attendance data and feedback.
+- Provide Education Committee Co-Chairs with attendance data and feedback.

 3. Coordinate with the Education Committee to manage registration, publicity, and administrative responsibilities related to webinars.
    a.
 Assign registration and publicity responsibilities to Education Committee members.
    b.
 Work with Education Committee Co-Chairs to establish registration fees, attendance caps, and honoraria.
    c.
 Manage communication between Education Committee Co-Chairs, assigned Committee members, and presenters regarding registration, publicity, fees, expenses, and honoraria.